normalvector/satisfactory_planner/README.md

 * Import/Export settings to JSON file for local store
 * Deploy build onto Github pages
 * Inline calculator
+* Record the type of machine used for recipes
+* Track power usage
+* Check recipes don't refer to unknown ingredients

 ## Stuff